 It’s a troubling trend since cyberbullying — the practice of harassing, threatening, or intentionally embarrassing another person online — can take a serious toll on mental and emotional health.

 8 signs your child may be dealing with a cyberbully

-He or she seems nervous or upset when reading text messages or other online communications.
+They seem nervous or upset when reading text messages or other online communications.

 Your child seems withdrawn socially, engaging less with friends and peers.

-He or she is reluctant to attend school or engage in other activities that were recently enjoyable.
+They’re reluctant to attend school or engage in other activities that were recently enjoyable.

-How to cope with — and recover from — online bullying
+How to cope with and recover from online bullying

 It can be painful to discover that your child is being harassed — and it’s incredibly difficult for a young person to be the target of such negative attention.

-If your child is facing a cyberbully, it can be tempting to strike back or engage in a negative back-and-forth.
-Unfortunately, though, this can embolden the aggressor and make the situation worse.
+If your child is facing a cyberbully, it can be tempting to strike back or engage in a negative exchange.
+Unfortunately, this can embolden the aggressor and make the situation worse.

-If your child is being bullied, encourage them to screenshot the messages, including the name or handle of the sender and the site or provider through which the message was sent.
+Encourage them to screenshot the messages including the sender’s name or handle and the site or provider through which the message was sent.
 Then, report the harassment to the app or site that hosted the communication.

 If you are able to identify the bully, consider the pros and cons of talking to the bully’s parents.

 Be proactive to stop bullying before it starts